 Charming Coimbatore, also known as Covai had its first origins, the Irular tribes of Kovan who settled in Kongunadu during the early times.
 Then this place was conquered by the Cholas.
 There were other kings of various dynasties who ruled this part and finally the British reigns ruled this place and name it Coimbatore.

 The first textile mill of Coimbatore was set up in 1888.
-Now there are over 50,000 small, medium and large industries and textile mills.
+Now This city have more than 50,000 small, medium and large industries and textile mills.
 The black soil, good rains and water resources had made this place a major agricultural centre.
 Cotton is grown is bulk and this made Coimbatore a textile city.
 This is also the Textile capital of South India.
-The other major industries are machinery, automobile spares, motors, electronics, and steel and aluminum foundries.
+The other major industries are machinery, automobile spares, motors, electronics and steel and aluminum foundries.

 Coimbatore Tamil Nadu India